Scientific-Computing-Lab/compar/README.md

 * `Output directory`: Specify the absolute path to the output directory.
 * `Main C file`: Specify the relative path to the main C file (relative to input directory).
 * `Makefile commands`: Add the makefile commands to be run (press the `+` button after each command).
-* `Executable relative path`: Specify the relative path (relative to input directory) of the directory that contains the executable file (if the executable is in the main folder, leave this field empty).
+* `Executable folder relative path`: Specify the relative path (relative to input directory) of the directory that contains the executable file (if the executable is in the main folder, leave this field empty).
 * `Executable file name`: Specify the name of the executable file created by the makefile.

 After cliking on `Advanced options >>` the following parameters will be editable: